ericmuckley/IMES/README.md

 ### Installing Anaconda dependencies from conda-pack

 This can be used to install an Anaconda environment on a machine with no network connectivity.
-Please fiollow the documentation at https://conda.github.io/conda-pack/#commandline-usage and use the _.tar.gz_ file in this folder to unpack the environment.
+Please follow the documentation at https://conda.github.io/conda-pack/#commandline-usage and use the _.tar.gz_ file in this folder to unpack the environment.

 ### Running the software